wurmlab/SBC361-programming-in-R/2017/practical2.md

 ```
 #### Q3.
 Transform the previous code into a function.
 Make sure it has three arguments and a descriptive name.
 Test the function with a range of times.

-In our experiment, most bees flew through the test tunnel in under an hour, and it is time consumming to include the argument `hours = 0` every time we call the function we just created.
+In our experiment, most bees flew through the test tunnel in under an hour, and it is time consuming to include the argument `hours = 0` every time we call the function we just created.

 A neat thing about functions is that we can set default values for any argument, using the syntax: